konyalioglu/ciconia-trim-analysis/README.md

 **Figure** **4.12:** Numerical linearization algorithm.

-In reference of (Stevens, Lewis, & Johnson, 2015) algorithm of the numerical method which is also seen in the Figure 4.12 is described in detail.
+In reference of (Stevens, Lewis, & Johnson, 2015) algorithm of the numerical method which is also seen in the Figure above is described in detail.
 The user determines the precision value, state vector, control input vector and step size of the numerical derivation.
 Then, the algorithm starts with finding trim data and initial perturbation of the